dansmyers/AI/3-Local_Search/Notes/3-Genetic_Algorithms.md

 ```
 The crossover step picks a random *crossover point* to split the parents and then exchanges their left and right sides to create two children, each with part of the chromosome material of each parent.

-If the random crossover position is 4, we'd split the parents into two parts: the first four bits and the last five bits.
+For example, if the random crossover position is 4, we'd split the parents into two parts: the first four bits and the last five bits.
 ```
   parent_1         parent_2
   --------         --------
 0010 | 10011     1001 | 01110
 ```
-Notice that there's one crosover point that applies to both parents.
+Notice that there's one crossover point that applies to both parents.

 The method then combines the left side of one parent with the right side of the other to create a child solution:
 ```